auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 You should see an empty return result (`{}`).

-Return to your `GetPetInfo` Lambda function, and click **Test** again.
+Return to your `GetPetInfo` Lambda function and click **Test** again.
 You should now see a single pet.

 ![](/media/articles/integrations/aws-api-gateway/part-1/test-result-one-pet.png)

 #### Create the Third Lambda Function

-Lastly, you will create one addition Lambda function.
+You will create one additional Lambda function.
 While this function will do nothing, it is required by the *OPTIONS* method for CORS as described in a later section.

 Using the steps described above, create a Lambda function named `NoOp`.
 The function's code will be as follows: